AD2605/Action-Recognition/README.md

 # Description
 The aim of this project is to dive into the field of action recognition and explore various techniques.
+Till now 2 models have been implemented <br/>
-The model is a pytorch implementation of the paper - **A Closer Look at Spatiotemporal Convolutions for Action Recognition** Link to the paper is - **https://arxiv.org/abs/1711.11248v3**
+1 - The model.py  is a pytorch implementation of the paper - **A Closer Look at Spatiotemporal Convolutions for Action Recognition**
+Link to the paper is - **https://arxiv.org/abs/1711.11248v3**

+2 - A pytorch implementation of MobileNets for less computational Models.
+Consult the paper - **MobileNetV2: Inverted Residuals and Linear Bottlenecks  - https://arxiv.org/abs/1801.04381v4**

 # Dependencies
 1 - Opencv to load and resize videos and <br/>